Does your creative firm speak to the world in a way that stands out and inspires?

 30+ Case Studies

-Interestingly, in my mentoring program, Creative Studio Jumpstart, I assessed the positioning of my 30+ member studios from all over the world.
+Interestingly, in our Jumpstart mentoring accelerator, I assessed the positioning of my 30+ member studios from all over the world.
 What I found: fewer than 10% of them were speaking from all Three P’s.
 After the exercise, one member had this to say:

 ‘I’ve read a lot about branding / positioning/ marketing but… creating a differentiated positioning from the sum total of all Three P’s was a real lightbulb moment for me.’ – Kendal Miller at Cultivate Studios